ahonn/mcp-server-gsc/README.md

 ## Prerequisites

-- Node.js 18 or later
+- Node.js 18 or later (including Node.js 25+)
 - Google Cloud Project with Search Console API enabled
 - Service Account credentials with Search Console access

+> **Node.js 25 Compatibility**: This fork includes a fix for Node.js 25 compatibility.
+The original `buffer-equal-constant-time` package used `SlowBuffer` which was removed in Node.js 25.
+This is resolved using npm overrides with a patched version that uses `crypto.timingSafeEqual`.

 ## Installation